moriisaac/NextJS-Authentication/README.md

 ## License

-This project is created for the ALOVATE Tech Lead Task.
+This project is created by Mori Isaac Wesonga

 ## Support

 For questions or issues, refer to:
 - [Next.js Documentation](https://nextjs.org/docs)